crocoder7/crocoder7.github.io/_posts/2023-08-16-jenkinsInstall.md

 ---
-title: "Error faced when installing jenkins on EC2"
+title: "An error when installing jenkins on Amazon Linux"

 categories:
   - AWS